Updated Mar 01, 2026

 Step 6: Test, Launch, and Scale Your App

 Your property leasing app is almost ready to go live.
-The final steps are all about ensuring everything runs smoothly, publishing it to the right platforms, and setting the stage for growth.
+The final steps are all about ensuring everything runs smoothly, launching your MVP on the right platforms, and setting the stage for growth.

 Validate Cross-Platform Performance

 Next, test your app across web, iOS, and Android platforms using Adalo's preview tools.
-Pay close attention to interactive elements - make sure buttons and links are at least 44×44 pixels for easy tapping - and verify that layouts adjust seamlessly across devices.
-With over 85% of internet users accessing apps and websites via mobile devices in 2024, a smooth mobile experience is critical.
-In fact, about 57% of users say they wouldn’t recommend a business with a poorly designed mobile interface.
+Pay close attention to interactive elements—make sure buttons and links are at least 44×44 pixels for easy tapping—and verify that layouts adjust seamlessly across devices.
+With the majority of internet users accessing apps and websites via mobile devices, a smooth mobile experience is critical.
+Research shows that about 57% of users say they wouldn't recommend a business with a poorly designed mobile interface.

 Publish with Adalo's Deployment Tools

-To publish your app, you’ll need a paid Adalo plan (Starter, Professional, Team, or Business).
-Adalo’s single-build system simplifies the process, allowing you to publish your app to the web, Google Play Store, and Apple App Store from one build - no need to manage separate codebases.
+To publish your app, you'll need a paid Adalo plan (starting at $36/month for the Starter tier).
+Adalo's single-build system simplifies the process, allowing you to publish your app to the web, Google Play Store, and Apple App Store from one build—no need to manage separate codebases.

 For the Google Play Store, you'll need an Android developer account, which requires a one-time fee of $25.
 In Adalo, click "Publish", upload your Android developer key, and submit the app through the Google Play Console.
 Prepare an app icon, 4–5 screenshots for each device type, and metadata like the app title, description, and keywords.

-If you’re publishing to the web, Adalo 2.0 makes it easy to manage updates manually.
+If you're publishing to the web, Adalo makes it easy to manage updates manually.
 Use the "Publish" toggle in your settings to control when changes go live, giving you more flexibility.
+Unlike some competitors that limit app re-publishing or charge for updates, Adalo's paid plans include unlimited updates to your published apps.

 Update and Scale Your App